dvsa/mes-beta-sandbox/README.md

 A collection of proof-of-concepts created during the development of Mobile Examiner Beta.

+## Component Library

+Ionic App with a custom built in componenet library example

 ## Embedded YouTube Vidoes

 Ionic App which demostrates how you can embed YouTube videos within modal dialogs for use on a iOS device